 These boots have a lower rise than any other on this list which could be to your benefit or not depending on how you hike.

-Further, these are some of the best waterproof hiking boots with a mid-cut height.
+Moreover, these rank among the top waterproof hiking boots with a mid-cut height.

-However, if you decide to take these walking boots on more steep inclines, especially when wearing heavy loads, they may offer less support for your ankles than you have anticipated.
+But, be mindful that if you take these walking boots on steeper inclines, particularly under heavy loads, they might provide less ankle support than you might expect.

 PROS